cm-forks/microservice-camel-docker-in-action/readme.md

      19: remote -> io.fabric8.archetypes:cdi-camel-http-archetype (Creates a new Camel route using CDI in a standalone Java Container calling the remote camel-servlet quickstart))
      51: remote -> io.fabric8.archetypes:war-camel-servlet-archetype (Creates a new Camel route using Servlet deployed as WAR)
 ```

-## Code modification

-* Add a Camel Netty4-http client to call from the camel-cdi-rest project, the REST service deployed by the camel-rest project

-*

 # Use Docker daemon started with boot2docker or docker-machine